 - To monitor compliance with the legal requirements with regard to reservation of jobs.

 - To assess appropriate staffing hierarchy in different parts of the organization.

 Inventory is a term that is normally used for the counting of tangible objects like stocks and raw materials, finished goods, etc. In the same way, an inventory of human resources can also be prepared.

-However, human resources inventory is not simply counting of heads that are presently available but cataloging their present and future potentials
+However, human resources inventory is not simply counting heads that are presently available but cataloging their present and future potential.

 Total human resources of an organization are classified as managerial and non-managerial inventories.